Bertoid1311/B7094/B704SourceReadMe.txt

 of your current environment -- windows you have open, etc.  You can close any windows you find distracting -- forms editing windows, the "object inspector", etc., and your choice of layout will be saved in the "session" file "B7094.lps".
-(You can close the "Source Editor" by clicking 'File->Close Page').
+(You can close the "Source Editor" by clicking 'File->Close Page'.)

 Note: Under 'Project->Project Options', in the "Compiler Options" half of the tree in the left pane, there's a "Debugging" entry.
 These options have all been